mabl3/metagraphInterface/README.md

 #### Creating Testdata

-First you need to generate data to run the tests on
+CMake will do this step for you when compiling the unit tests

+You can also do this manually (not necessary anymore when using CMake):

 ```
 $ cd test/testdata